Buyer Fit Snapshot

 Cost drivers break down by item: specialty inks, recycled substrates, tooling amortization, rush charges, carbon fees, and waste disposal.

-The supplier agreed to amortize tooling across three runs instead of one, stabilizing the per-unit price even when specialty inks spiked from $1,200 to $1,520 for a mirrored finish.
+The supplier agreed to amortize tooling across three runs instead of one, and that kept the per-unit price from jumping all over the place.

 Process and Timeline for Holiday Sustainable Packaging Partnership Strategies